maxgio92/notes/content/notes/vxlan-static-tunnels.md

 ip address add vxlan0 172.16.0.2/24
 ```

-Assuming that the remote VTEP has configured a VXLAN IP 172.16.0.1, you can test the connection, by pinging the remote VTEP XVLAN IP:
+Assuming that the remote VTEP has configured a VXLAN IP 172.16.0.1, you can test the connection, by pinging the remote VTEP VXLAN IP:

 ```shell
 ping 172.16.0.1
 ```

-And you can now see that the fdb has been populated to the remote VTEP MAC address too:
+And you can now see that the fdb has been populated with the remote VTEP MAC address too:

 ```shell
 f6:df:a6:e6:96:a7 dev vxlan0 dst 192.168.94.83 self